vanrez-nez/magnet/README.md

 Gotchas
 ======
 When positioning display objects inside snapshots you'll need to provide an additional parameter "parent" as the current snapshot that contains it.
-Otherwise it wont work!
+Otherwise it won't work!
 ```lua
 local snapshot = display.newSnapshot(width, height)
 local circle = display.newCircle(snapshot.group, 0, 0, 10)